squaresLab/genprog-code/docs/experiments.md

 [Experimental Results](http://dijkstra.cs.virginia.edu/genprog/resources/genprog-ase2013-results.zip)

 **ICSE 2012** ([Paper](/publications/index.html#icse12))
 A systematic study of program repair.
-These were conducted on AWS, using images that we have converted to VirtualBox format.
+These experiments were conducted on AWS, using images that we have converted to VirtualBox format.
 The READMEs also point to a publicly-available AMI.
 Please use <a href="#manybugs">ManyBugs</a> for all future experiments.